Feeling overwhelmed? You’re not alone.

 We all face the same dilemma: Too much to do and not enough time to do it.
 Time management concerns how we resolve that dilemma.
 Time, not activities, is the limiting factor.
 We must make tough choices about what to do and what not to do.
 Time management is really self-management.
 Although time is not adaptable, people are.
-Managing time means adapting ourselves to its passage in some satisfying manner.
+Good time management means adapting ourselves to its passage in some satisfying manner.
 It means managing ourselves.
 If time seems to be out of control, it means that we are out of control.
 To bring ourselves back under control, we must learn new, more appropriate habits.
 Since time is our most important personal investment in our business, ask yourself this question – “What can I do to better use my time?”
 Review the following seven tips and check off at least three items you can use to make better use of your time.

 1. Plan Your Day